Pppp1116/content-license-policy/README.md

 - Violate the terms of service of operating systems, games, or online services;
 - Engage in any illegal activity under applicable law.

-If you choose to use any content in such ways, you do so entirely at your own risk, and you must not attribute such misuse to the Owner or the Project.
+If you choose to use any Content in such ways, you do so entirely at your own risk, and you must not attribute such misuse to the Owner or the Project.

 ---

-## 15. Enforcement, Termination, and Remedies
+## 16. Enforcement, Termination, and Remedies

-### 15.1.
+### 16.1.
 License Termination on Breach

 Any **material breach** of this Policy or the applicable license automatically and immediately **terminates all rights** previously granted to you to use, adapt, or redistribute the Content.